UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

 2.  **Organization Access**

-- Ask your mentor, Holly, or Ellen to add you to the ‘UCSC-Treehouse’ GitHub organization.
-Please include your GitHub id in your request.
+- Ask your mentor, Holly, or Ellen to add you to the ‘UCSC-Treehouse’ GitHub organization. **Please include your GitHub id in your request.**

 ------------------------------------------------------------------------

 ## Setup Instructions

-### Step 1: Create a New Project with renv
+### Create a New Project with renv

-1. In RStudio:
+In RStudio:

 - File –\> New Project –\> New Directory –\> Quarto Project